jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PgGLgygsqus" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a href="https://www.youtube-nocookie.com/embed/PgGLgygsqus" target="_blank" class="button small">Reader</a>

 _This scene is from the movie The Big Short.
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign for the loans, they used underlings to sell a confusing rulebook.
 Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))_

 ## We Can Forget How to Win the Game

 The game of civilization never stops.
 Ancient Greece, the Persian Empire, the British Empire all played the game very well.
 Likewise, we've had a great run.
 But everything ends.
-Civilizations rise with protagonists and player gods and fall with antagonists and extras, and we've been the latter for decades now.
+Civilizations rise with protagonists and player gods and fall with antagonists and extras.
+And we've been the latter for decades now.

 Most people know about ancient Rome.
 We've all seen the Roman baths, palaces, bridges, aqueducts, and especially the Coliseum.
 Most of that was made between 100 BC to 180 AD when the Roman Empire ruled over a third of the world's population.
 This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
 Most outsiders dreamed about becoming Roman citizens and flooded into its borders to prove it.